imarranz/pygenmet/README.md

 In this study, a specific Genetic Algorithm (GA) has been developed to improve the identification of these subtypes in a human cohort and create a scalable methodology to identify subtypes of NAFLD.
 The final aim of this work is to develop a methodology for precision care in NAFLD.

-The genetic algorithm has been developed in Python language and NumPy Style Python Docstrings has been used to document the package.
+This package has been developed in Python language and NumPy Style Python Docstrings has been used to document the package.

 [example numpy style python docstrings](https://www.sphinx-doc.org/en/master/usage/extensions/example_numpy.html#example-numpy)
 [numpydoc docstring guide](https://numpydoc.readthedocs.io/en/latest/format.html)